Nayakan: Plot

 Years pass by, Velu's power further increases in Bombay and is fondly called Velu Naicker by everyone.
 Surya and Charumathi return to Bombay as adults after education.
-Surya follows Velu's footsteps, a fact that he is initially hesitant of, and later learns to accept.
-But when Surya is killed trying to flee the police in a botched mission, Charumathi blames Velu for the deaths of Neela and Surya.
-She decides to leave Bombay citing that she wants to get away from her father and his violent ways.
-Charumathi disowns her father and leaves his home.
-A new ACP, Patil is deputed in Bombay to eliminate gangsters; his first target is Velu.
+Surya follows Velu's footsteps, a fact that he is initially hesitant of, but later learns to accept.
+Surya, when escaping from the police after a botched mission, dies in a petrol bunk explosion.
+A devastated Charumati blames Velu, disowns and leaves him.

+A few years pass by and a new ACP, Patil is deputed in Bombay to eliminate gangsters; his first target is Velu.
 He collects all the evidence needed for the arrest of Velu.
 When Velu comes to meet Patil, he learns that Charumathi is married to him and they have a son.
 Patil too learns that his wife is Velu's daughter and suspects that she might help her father to flee from the police.

 Velu absconds and his allies are arrested.
 He decides to surrender to the police to save them from undergoing torture in the police station.
 Through Charumathi, Velu sets up his surrender.
 Patil is shocked due to the lack of proper evidence against Velu as none comes forward from the public as a witness against the crimes committed by him.
 Patil meets Kelkar's widow and the now grown-up Ajit and requests to disclose the truth behind her husband's death in the court.
 She refuses and defends Velu's acts.
 But Ajit is shocked after learning the truth.
 Velu is produced in the court and is exonerated due to lack of valid and strong evidence.
 He is overcome with emotion when he meets his young grandson (Charumathi's son) Shaktivel.
-Velu steps out of the court amid a big cheer from his supporters, until Ajit shoots him to avenge his father's death; Velu dies on the spot.
+Velu steps out of the court amid a big cheer from his supporters, until Ajit shoots him to avenge his father's death; Velu dies on the spot while Ajit is arrested.